 - Dark chocolate

 c) Rebalance Gut Bacteria

 One important step in healing your gut is rebalancing your gut bacteria.
 Make sure to consume a probiotic supplement or probiotic-rich foods to increase your good bacteria, and therefore reduce the bad bacteria.
-A great probiotic supplement that is spore-based and is able to survive your acid stomach to get to your gut is Just Thrive Probiotics.
+A great probiotic supplement that is spore-based and is able to survive your acid stomach to get to your gut is this one.

 To get a good variety of probiotics, also choose probiotic-rich foods and drinks to consume, including:

 - other fermented vegetables

 A big contributing factor to leaky gut is stress.
 If you’re super stressed, there’s more of a chance that allergens will affect you.
 I know from experience that times when I am really stressed my eczema, also caused my leaky gut, flares up.
 So to help prevent allergy symptoms, work on stress management.
 You can read my posts 7 Simple Ways to Relieve Stress and Manage Your Stress for help with that.